Thanks to good roads and a well-integrated transport system, getting around Singapore is generally stress-free.

 Cycling in Singapore

-Cycling in Singapore is increasing in popularity and the government has pledged dedication to make the city more bike-friendly by adding new cycle paths and overhead crossings, as well as providing more secure bicycle-parking facilities.
-With 286 miles (460km) of cycle paths currently already built, the LTA plans to nearly triple this to a whopping 808 miles (1,300km) by 2030.
+Cycling in Singapore is increasing in popularity and the government has pledged dedication to making the city more bike-friendly by adding new cycle paths and overhead crossings, as well as providing more secure parking facilities.
+With 326 miles (525km) of cycle paths currently already built, the LTA plans to nearly triple this to a whopping 808 miles (1,300km) by 2030.

 With paths currently lacking in many areas, cyclists have two options if they'd rather avoid the roads: riding on the sidewalk or using the Park Connector Network (PCN).
 Riding a bike on sidewalks is common, but expats are advised to use a bell to alert pedestrians of their presence.